Mecca-Research/The-Binary-Decomposition-Interface/README.md

 ### Development Status

-The project is currently in active development by a solo developer ("Me, Myself and AI").
 All core metaprogramming engines are implemented, with ongoing work on kernel completion, driver development, and C++23 refactoring.

 ---